Important Information About Gas Servicing

 Energy Performance Certificates

-An assessment of the painterwork across all our stock has been carried out by the Association’s Maintenance Consultant in 2021.
-Top up works will be carried out during 2021.
+An assessment of the painterwork across all our stock will be carried out by the Association’s Maintenance Consultant in 2022.
+Top up works were carried out during 2021.
 The paint we used previously was good quality and has lasted well which saves the Association money and keeps rents affordable.
 An annual assessment will be carried out going forward.